Service95

-Service95 is a weekly lifestyle newsletter founded in 2021 by English singer Dua Lipa.
+Service95 is a weekly lifestyle newsletter and website founded in 2021 by English singer Dua Lipa.
 Announced in November 2021, the newsletter's first issue was released on 3 February 2022.
 Described as a "global style, culture, and society concierge service created to help the reader make sense of the world", each newsletter features a personal letter from Lipa alongside several articles from guest contributors.
 It features topics including recommendations, travel advice and politics and ranges from lighthearted stories to hard-hitting reporting.
-The goal of the newsletter according to its founder, is to broaden the scope of journalism by featuring pieces that can't be found elsewhere.
+The goal of the newsletter according to its founder, is to broaden the scope of journalism by featuring pieces that cannot be found elsewhere.